Apple Cider Vinegar And Cystitis

 • Altering urinary pH: ACV is acidic, and proponents suggest that increasing the acidity of urine can inhibit the growth of bacteria that thrive in alkaline environments.
 This is based on the principle that many bacteria prefer a less acidic environment for optimal growth.

 • Antibacterial properties: Some studies indicate that acetic acid, the main component of ACV, possesses some antibacterial properties in vitro (in a laboratory setting).
-However, it's important to note that in vivo (in the body) effects may differ significantly.
+Still, it helps to note that in vivo (in the body) effects may differ significantly.

 • Reducing inflammation: The anti-inflammatory properties of some compounds in ACV have been suggested, but research on this aspect regarding cystitis is lacking.